yytkal/notes/book notes/computer_architecture.md

 warehouse-scale computers, clusters: WSC use redundant inexpensive component as building blocks, relying on a software layer to catch and isolate many failures that will happen with computing at this scale.

 # Application Parallelism
-#card
 DLP::Data-level, Data items can be operated at the same time.
 TLP::Task-level, Task of work can operate independently and largely in parallel.

 # Hardware Parallelism
-#card
 Instruction-level Parallelism::Exploits DLP with compiler help using ideas of pipelining and at medium level using speculative execution[^1].
 Vector Architecture and Graphics Processing Unit::Exploits DLP by applying single instruction to a collection of data in parallel.
 Thread-level Parallelism::Exploits either DLP or TLP in tightly coupled hardware model that allows for interaction among parallel threads.
 Request-level Parallelism::Exploits parallelism among largely decoupled tasks specified by programmers or operating systems.

 # Hardware Implementations
-#card
-SISD, single instruction stream, single data stream::Uniprocessor, standard sequential computer, but can still use instruction-level parallelism.
+SISD::single instruction stream, single data stream, Uniprocessor, standard sequential computer, but can still use instruction-level parallelism.
 SIMD::Same instruction executed by multiple processors using different data stream.
 DLP MISD::No commercial multi processor has been built MIMD::TLM.
 More flexible than SIMD, more generally applicable, but more expansive.
 MIMD can also exploit DLP, but overhead is generally higher than SIMD.